oksana-makarova/CS205-QuantumSimulations/README.md

 $ rm slurm-*
 ```

-The CSVs will be generated in a file called testdir1.
+The CSVs will be generated in a folder called testdir1.